f5devcentral/terraform-aws-f5-sca/README.md

 ## Post-Deployment Configuration

+At a minium you will need to harden the deployment to your required busienss or legal requirments.

 ### Creating Virtual Servers on the BIG-IP VE

 Creating virtual servers is a multistep process that can be accomplished via APIs or direct user interaction.
 A virtual server consists of the following components